Watertown provides public with information during coronavirus

-WATERTOWN — The city of Watertown is releasing a notification system, called Rave Alert, to help the city relay information to the public during this time of concern.
+WATERTOWN — The city is releasing a notification system, called Rave Alert, to help relay information to the public during this time of concern.

 The system will allow city officials to send out alerts and updates to those who sign up for them.
-The city of Watertown will be releasing information related to our governmental operations during the Covid-19 pandemic.
+The city will be releasing information related to its governmental operations during the COVID-19 pandemic.

-You can sign up to receive text messages, email, and/or automated phone calls.

 (0) comments